mojcacolnik/generate-sequence/README.md

 # sequence-generator

 A small npm library to easily generate arrays of a chosen length and sequence pattern.
+Inspired by a codewars kata.

-# Instalation
+# Installation

 ```sh
 npm i sequence-generator
 ```